Battle of Solomon's Fork

-This battle is not highly regarded by historians, and they debate its importance.
-Some say that this particular skirmish is a critical event in the history of conflict between the U.S. Army and the Native peoples.
-In contrast, others state that it is simply a single moment in the U.S.’s effort to overtake Native land.
+Being a relatively minor action, this battle is not well known by the general public, and historians debate its importance.
+Some say that this particular skirmish was a critical event in the history of conflict between the U.S. Army and Native Americans, while others have argued that it was merely one of hundreds of similar incidents in the white man's long, cumulative effort to dispossess the natives of their homelands.